kadergenc/comrade/README.md

 # Comrade
-Comrade is a synchronization program that allows two people to watch TV series or movies simultaneously.
+Comrade is a synchronization program that allows a few people to watch TV series or movies simultaneously.
 It primarily leverages the [mpv player](https://mpv.io/) and some of its specific features.
 It uses Socket.io to communicate and synchronize users.

 ## Features